The Fortescue Inn

 Salcombe is well off the beaten track, our Inn come Hotel is nestled away from prevailing wind on the high street which is busy with pedestrians .
 We have 3 log firesSalcombe was once a major port for the fruit trade and, over the years, has found fame as a safe haven for family holidays and visiting yachtsmen.

-Bordered by magnificent cliffs which form part of the South West Coast Path, it has been mentioned in the Great Adventures book, by Lonely Planet, as one of the world’s most awe inspiring hikes.
+Bordered by magnificent cliffs which form part of the South West Coast Path which has been mentioned in the Great Adventures book, by The Lonely Planet, as one of the world’s most awe inspiring hikes.
 Described as “walking at its most diverse and most spectacular”, it is the only hike in the UK to make it into the highly respected guide book.

 Looking from Salcombe over the water is the village of East Portlemouth with its lovely beaches.
 There is a ferry from town which runs regularly to the other side and, if you are adventurous you can find many smaller beaches by joining the South West Coast Path and dipping down from the path on to the sands.